-At Round 1, for children who do not live with the sample person, relationship to the sample person, gender, date of birth, and city and state of residence are asked.
+At the SP's initial round, for children who do not live with the sample person, relationship to the sample person, gender, date of birth, and city and state of residence are asked.
 For all children, this section obtains education, marital status, number of their children and number of their children under age 18.
-Starting in Round 2, children reported in the prior round are confirmed and if a child reported in the prior round is deceased, this information is recorded.
+In follow-up rounds, children reported in the prior round are confirmed and if a child reported in the prior round is deceased, this information is recorded.
 New stepchildren may be added and education, marital status, number of their children and number of their children under age 18 are obtained.